Vitamins and Minerals

 Vitamin A (retinol)

 Vitamin A helps treat low vision and many eye problems.
-It is also called an epithelial vitamin because it helps maintain the mucous membranes of the respiratory and digestive systems and the integrity of the skin.
+It is also called an epithelial vitamin because it helps maintain the mucous membranes of the respiratory and digestive systems along with the integrity of the skin.
 It also plays an important role in the proper growth of body tissues and the development of strong bones.

 Vitamin B1 (thiamine, aneurine)